 confidential information includes information that the person has a duty to keep confidential, regardless of how the duty of confidentiality arises.

-(2) A person who, without lawful authority, directly or indirectly, uses or discloses confidential information obtained by reason of any function that the person has, or at any time had, in the administration of this Act commits an offence.
+(2) A person who, without lawful authority, directly or indirectly, uses or discloses confidential information obtained by reason of any function that the person has, or at any time had, in the administration of this Act or the Health (Miscellaneous Provisions) Act 1911 Part XI commits an offence.

 Penalty for an offence under this subsection: a fine of $20 000.

+[Section 302 amended by No. 19 of 2016 s.
+320.]

 Division 4 — Guidelines

 303. Guidelines